-Many people default into a cashless exercise for a few reasons.
+Many people default to a cashless exercise for a few reasons.
 For one, a cashless exercise is an easy option with no out-of-pocket cost.
 You pay for the costs of exercising your non-qualified stock options with some or all of the exercised shares themselves.

-The end result of a cashless transaction is that you end up owning fewer shares of stock than would you had you done a cash exercise — which might also be favorable because it gives you an opportunity to be more diversified with how you hold your assets.
+The end result of a cashless transaction is that you end up owning fewer shares of stock than would you had you done a cash exercise — which might be favorable because it gives you an opportunity to be more diversified with how you hold your assets.

 Cashless exercises are easy — but are they always the best option?
 Let’s look at the math to decide.

 Why Do a Cashless Exercise of Non-Qualified Stock Options?

 The are several reasons to choose a cashless exercise over a cash exercise.
 One big reason may be cashflow.

 Exercising your non-qualified stock options can be expensive.
 If you don’t have cash (or other assets) to liquid to cover the cost, you may not have a choice but to do a cashless exercise.
 With a cashless exercise of non-qualified stock options, you use a portion of your exercised shares to offset the cost.
 The cost may include buying the shares at the exercise price, the income tax due, or both.